Rosa Barba: Film

 Barba's films develop from situations that form societies and landscapes.
 By using her film camera as a drawing instrument, she outlines and relates directly to the formal properties of an object.
 She investigates environments and weaves stories of place and people into fictitious narratives that open up new possibilities for interpretation.

 For example, in the film Outwardly from Earth's Center that was produced on the Swedish island Gotland during the winter of 2006 as a Production-in-Residence project for the Baltic Art Center in Sweden, Barba collaborated with the local inhabitants, who also performed in the film, to create narratives and form characters as the filming progressed.
 Outwardly from Earth's Center is constructed around a fictitious society living on the truly existing island of Gotska Sandön, which drifts approximately one meter per year and.
 The depiction of the small society trying to hold up the disappearance of the island develops into a surrealistic atmosphere that slowly but surely replaces the experience of what one might consider a beautiful documentary with a more abstract and somewhat absurd picture of people's struggle and vulnerability.
+In 2019, she produced Aggregate States of Matters, a 35mm film shot in the Peruvian Andes which deals with the increasing impact of climate change on remote areas.
+At its core, the film pivots on the ambivalent negotiation between the binary idea of nature and culture, oscillating within the contemporary discourse on the environment, and its complex layers based on scientific, philosophical, spiritual and cultural approaches.
+Barba worked with communities that are affected by glacier melting and its geological time becoming present today.
+In a cautious, yet scrutinised exploration, the film illustrates blurring and melding boundaries between human and non-human actors.

 Sculpture and installation

-Barba's sculptures and installations are created from the physical and conceptual components of the film which become dissected, abstracted, compiled and arranged anew.
+Barba's sculptures and installations are created from the physical and conceptual components of the cinema which become dissected, abstracted, compiled and arranged anew.
 The roles and relations of the various components are questioned and newly defined: the mechanical objects move, speak and become the main protagonists in the exhibition space.

-For example, the piece Boundaries of Consumption (2012) features a 16 mm projector directed at film cans with silver globes balancing while the film runs through.
+For example, the work Boundaries of Consumption (2012) features a 16 mm projector directed at film cans with silver globes balancing while the film runs through.
 The shadow of this spatial set-up is projected as moving images on the wall, changing in colour and appearance over time.